 When is the 2020 AFL Grand Final?

-The 2019 AFL Grand Final will be played on September 30 at the Melbourne Cricket Ground in Victoria, Australia.
-The grand final is always played at the ‘home of footy’, although there are growing calls – which began with the rise of non-Victorian clubs in the 1990s – for the match to have the flexibility to be played elsewhere.
+The 2020 AFL Grand Final will be on the last weekend of September at the Melbourne Cricket Ground in Victoria, Australia.
+The biggest game of the year is always played at the ‘home of footy’, although there are growing calls – which began with the rise of non-Victorian clubs in the 1990s – for the match to have the flexibility to be played elsewhere.

 AFL premiers, odds, runner ups